Black Magic Card or Chalkboard Card

 • White Craft ink

-• Stamps of choice (I used the both retired Stampin' Up! sets Flutterby and also the flowers from Blessed Mother)
+• Stamps of choice (I used the both retired Stampin' Up! sets Flutterby and also the flowers from Blessed Mother).
+You could choose any butterfly and flower combination that you like from your own collection of stamps.

 Here's what to do:

 Before the ink dries, use the chalk applicators to colour the images the way you want them.
 Apply the lighter colours first.
-For example, I added the yellow flower centres first then swept the darker colour of the petals and stems in toward the centre.
+For example, I added the yellow flower centres first then used longer strokes to sweep the darker colour of the petals and stems in toward their centres.

-Use the chalk eraser that comes in the kit of Pastels to remove any chalk that winds up outside the image you are colouring, but I find being too perfect isn't necessary as some smudging adds to the charm.
+Use the chalk eraser that comes in the kit of Pastels or an art gum eraser (available at Spotlight and Office Works in Australia) to remove any chalk that winds up outside the image you are colouring, but I find being too perfect isn't necessary as some smudging adds to the charm.
 This is a personal choice for you to make, of course.
+Be as perfect or as smudgy as you would like!

 Stampin' Up! black magic card